-To declare a SQLDA, copy it into your program with the statement where "DESCRIPTOR_NAME" is the name of the file containing the text of the descriptor declaration.
+To declare a SQLDA, copy it into your program with the statement where, DESCRIPTOR_NAME is the name of the file containing the text of the descriptor declaration.
 Or hardcode it as shown.

-'''

 EXEC SQL INCLUDE DESCRIPTOR_NAME;

-'''

-Note that the following example shows a SQLDA named SELDSC.
+Figure 5-1 shows a SQLDA named SELDSC.
 It is a select descriptor.
 A bind descriptor is identical.